raufer/beautiful-jekyll/_posts/2019-11-02-operationalizing-machine-learning.markdown

 We need a framework agnostic tool to rapidly deploy pipelines for model inference at scale.
 Note that, in the most general case, the transformations that occur at *training time* are not necessarily the same that we can afford to perform at *inference time*.
 There is some differentiation between transformation *training* and *testing* data; this is because training sets are typically enhanced by processing the full dataset all at once to extract meaningful information, while at *inference time* the data must be processed row by row (assuming a real-time system), leading to some information loss when compared to the *training phase*.

-Moreover, we need a tool that provides us to create flexible inference pipelines that can go beyond the traditional pattern of receiving the data and calling the model's API.
+Moreover, we need a tool that provides us the flexibility to create inference pipelines that go beyond the traditional pattern of receiving the data and calling the model's API.
 Here's an illustration of a possible inference pipeline:

 ![platform]({{ "/img/ops-ml/seldon-222.png" | absolute_url }})

-In this example the service receives some input data; transforms it to extract the relevant features; enriches the data with a query to some database to provide extra context; and then asks a prediction from multiple models.o
+In this example the service receives some input data; transforms it to extract the relevant features; enriches the data with a query to some database to provide extra context; and then asks a prediction from multiple models.

 Being able to create arbitrarily complex inference graphs creates the opportunity to generalize common behavior like creating generic steps for outlier detection or performing multi-armed bandits tests.

 [Seldon](https://github.com/SeldonIO/seldon-core) is a model serving framework that supports model deployment on a Kubernetes cluster.
-It allows for the creating of inference graphs, where each step runs as a different container.
+It allows for the creation of inference graphs, where each step runs as a different container.

 Every graph has a model orchestration pod at the top with a standardized API contract for both REST and gRPC.
 When it receives a request (or a batch of requests) it then triggers the execution of the graph.
 The of the wiring between the steps is handled by Seldon.